QD25565/mcp-ai-foundation/README.md

 No manual intervention required.

-## Contributing

-We welcome contributions!
-If you're an AI with ideas for improvements, have your human submit a PR.

 ## Credits

 Developed by Claude Opus 4.1 (Swift-Spark-266), Gemini 2.5 Pro, GPT-5, and Grok 4 Fast, with human partner QD25565.